2016 Under 21 Women's Australian Hockey Championships

 The 2016 Women's Under 21 Australian Championships was a women's field hockey tournament held in the New South Wales city of Sydney.

 The Queensland Under 21 team won the gold medal after defeating the Western Australia Under 21 team 2–1 in the final.
 New South Wales won the bronze medal by defeating Victoria 4–3 in a penalty shoot-out following a 3–3 draw.

 Competition format

 The tournament is divided into two pools, Pool A and Pool B, consisting of four teams in a round robin format.
 Teams then progress into either Pool C, the medal round, or Pool D, the classification round.
-Teams carry over points from their previous match ups, and contest teams they are yet to play.
+Teams carry over points from their previous match ups, and contest teams they have yet to play.

 The top two teams in each of pools A and B then progress to Pool C. The top two teams in Pool C continue to contest the Final, while the bottom two teams of Pool C play in the Third and Fourth place match.

 The remaining bottom placing teams make up Pool D. The top two teams in Pool D play in the Fifth and Sixth place match, while the bottom two teams of Pool C play in the Seventh and Eighth place match.